Anwar8/gidopensees/AnwarReadme.txt

-All the best with OpenSees for fire.
 Dead load is not very good and sometimes applies load in the wrong direction (Y in stead of z).
 Need to be careful with it.